-I have had crisis training from Dutch Government, and further educated through courses in the field of crowd management.
-This means I can tell you about permits and regulations.
-I can calculate for you if your amount of exits is sufficient or needs adjustment.
-I can calculate how long it takes for an area to being evacuated.
-I can evaluate or even make your evacuation plan.
-And I can assist in or manage your crowd management procedures and develop your crowd management plan.
-I also know how to deal with a disaster from the point of view of the organiser or owner of a property.
+In our team we have experts who had crisis training, and further educated through courses in the field of crowd management.
+This means we can tell you about permits and regulations.
+We can calculate for you if your amount of exits is sufficient or needs adjustment.
+We can calculate how long it takes for an area to being evacuated.
+We can evaluate or even make your evacuation plan.
+And we can assist in or manage your crowd management procedures and develop your crowd management plan.
+We also know how to deal with a disaster from the point of view of the organiser or owner of a property.

 Hundreds of thousands of events are held nationally and few, if any, have problems.
 How you deal with accidents, terror, storms, fire and other emergencies can basically determine how much injuries or deaths will be the endresult.